How to Test a Car Battery with a Multimeter

 What Does Your Car Battery Reading Mean?

 Got your number?
-Here’s exactly what it means β and what to do next.
+Here is exactly what it means and what to do next.

 Your battery is in excellent condition.
-If the car still won’t start with a healthy battery voltage reading, the problem lies elsewhere β most likely the alternator, starter motor, or a short circuit in your electrical system.
+If the car still will not start with a healthy battery voltage reading, the problem lies elsewhere.
+Most likely the alternator, starter motor, or a short circuit in your electrical system.
 See our guide on how to test an alternator with a multimeter to investigate further.

-Your battery isn’t dead β it’s discharged.
+Your battery is not dead, it is discharged.
 This is normal if the car has been sitting unused for a few weeks, or if you accidentally left a light on.
 Charge it fully with a smart battery charger and retest.
 If it holds the charge and reads above 12.6V after a full charge, the battery itself is fine.
 If it drops again within a few days of normal driving, your alternator may not be charging it properly.

 A car battery voltage this low indicates a significantly discharged or failing battery.
-Try charging it for 8β12 hours with a proper charger, then test again under load (Step 5).
-If it still can’t hold voltage, the battery has likely reached end of life and should be replaced.
+Try charging it for 8 to 12 hours with a proper charger, then test again under load (Step 5).
+If it still cannot hold voltage, the battery has likely reached end of life and should be replaced.
 Most car batteries last 3 to 5 years under normal driving conditions.

 What If the Battery Reads 0V?

-A zero reading doesn’t just mean discharged β it usually means a completely failed cell or a severed internal connection.
-In this case, charging will not help.
+A zero reading does not just mean discharged.
+It usually means a completely failed cell or a severed internal connection.
+In this case charging will not help.
 The battery needs to be replaced immediately.
 This is different from a battery that reads 11.5V, which may still recover with a full charge.
 Zero volts means the battery is structurally dead.

 Should You Charge or Replace Your Car Battery?